 In the IMD Test Apparatus diagram, the initial radio under test shown is the AAR Voice Radio, operating at ~ 160 MHz.
 Its Receiver is coupled directly to its existing transmission path, including Antenna (and Filter, if equipped or planned).
 The RF Sensor is coupled 20 dB down to the Receiver in the Radio under Test.
-The other radios of interest on the Locomotive (DPA, DPB, and HOT/EOT) are then keyed and RF energy from those radios pass through their respective existing transmission paths, including Antennas (and Filters, if equipped or planned).
+The other radios of interest on the Locomotive (DPA, DPB, and HOT/EOT) are then keyed and RF energy from those radios passes through their appropriate transmission paths, including coax cable, antennas (and filters, if equipped or planned).
 The RF energy then propagates into the Antenna of the Radio under Test, and then into the Receiver under test.
-Any IMD products in the 220 MHz spectrum generated in the Receiver that would be propagated via the Antenna system are measured by the RF Sensor.
+Any IMD products in the 220 MHz spectrum generated in the Receiver that would be propagated via the Antenna system are detected by use of the RF Sensor.